the-winter/a-project/README.md

 - Nodemailer
 - Passport

-Thanks Traversy Media tutorials for guidance with building this website
+Thanks Traversy Media tutorials for guidance with building the login system